-Finding your own religion means to find your unique way to develop yourself mentally, emotionally, and spiritually by choosing any wisdom from any religion or philosophy and use it in your life.
+Finding your own religion means finding your unique way to develop yourself mentally, emotionally, and spiritually by choosing any wisdom from any religion or philosophy and use it in your life.

 Don’t compartmentalize your life, but live a holistic life.

 So, in short, infinitheism seeks to help people: